As you piece together the elements of a website, it has to go beyond the aesthetic preferences of your client.

 What Is Brand Imagery?

-Brand imagery is the result of all the elements that consumers associate with your brand.
+Brand imagery is the visual representation of your brand’s core messaging.
+It’s the result of all the elements that consumers associate with your brand.
 These can be communicated in various forms, such as simple visuals, an experience, a feeling, or a taste.

 The purpose of brand imagery is to communicate the right messages with your target audience so that they develop strong emotions when they encounter your brand.